faizalpribadi/hela/README.md

 ## Description

-Hela is tools for automating healt checking of service with different protocols :
+Hela is tools for automating health checking of service with different protocols :
 - Use a [gRPC] for intern service communication